 6. Keto Will Make You Feel Tired

 On the contrary!
 Keto won’t make you feel sluggish like typical calorie restrictive diets might.
-Overtime, it will actually give you more energy.
+Overtime, it will actually give you more energy and increased mental clarity.

 Occasionally, people report experiencing fatigue and flu-like symptoms when starting a keto diet.
 This is referred to as the "keto flu” and is often a symptom of your body transitioning away from carbohydrates, or simply needing more electrolytes.

 People often ask how to reduce keto flu symptoms.
 One popular question is, "Do exogenous ketones help reduce keto flu symptoms?”
 The answer is yes.
 Drinking exogenous ketones in a tasty product like Kenetik may help you access regular energy while your body gets fat-adapted, making the switch to keto even easier –– and more successful.
-Plus, Kenetik is also rich in powerful electrolytes which can also help you fuel up to avoid any initial discomfort.
+But the benefits of exogenous ketones don’t stop there.
+Kenetik is also rich in powerful electrolytes which can also help you fuel up to avoid any initial discomfort.

 7. Keto Will Deprive The Brain Of Required Glucose